kmandy1234/Friend-suggestion-system-using-community-detection/README.md

-Download he data of fb users from [here](http://konect.uni-koblenz.de/networks/ego-facebook)
+Download the data of fb users from [here](http://konect.uni-koblenz.de/networks/ego-facebook)

 Read more about community detection and louvain algorithm from [here](https://arxiv.org/pdf/0803.0476.pdf)